2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

 ## Initialising Terraform

 Our default terraform state is located centrally in our `two-eye-two-see-org` GCP project, therefore you must authenticate `gcloud` to your `@2i2c.org` account before initialising terraform.
+The terraform state includes **all** cloud providers, not just GCP.

 ```bash
 gcloud auth application-default login